sts10/docs/src/initial-setup/neovim.md

 Think this installs the project's code to `~/.config/nvim/rust-analyzer/`.
 Executable is `rust-analyzer`, so can check that it's in your PATH by running `rust-analyzer --version`.
 Assume you'd upgrade by running `git pull && cargo xtask install --force --server`?

-2. Configure by adding this to your vim/neovim config file (replacing the existing Rust-specific line if it exists):
+### 2. Configure by adding this to your vim/neovim config file...

+...replacing the existing Rust-specific line if it exists:

 ```vim
 let g:LanguageClient_serverCommands = {